skolchin/gbr/README.md

   * Luminosity equalization using [CLAHE](http://books.google.com.au/books?hl=en&lr=&id=CCqzMm_-WucC&oi=fnd&pg=PR11&dq=Contrast%20Limited%20Adaptive%20Histogram%20Equalization%20Graphics%20Gems%20IV&ots=mtft15JJbl&sig=acQg6XLt7jzqR0MjO6sYUa0Sjtc#v=onepage&q=Contrast%20Limited%20Adaptive%20Histogram%20Equalization%20Graphics%20Gems%20IV&f=false)
   * Watershed (post-filter).

 Filter and board detection parameters can be changed through the interface and automatically saved to a property file (.GPAR).
 The property file is loaded automatically when an image is loaded for processing.

 Recognised boards can be saved to an SGF file.
-The program creates standard SGF file, but, definetelly, it cannot reproduce an actual game flow and just saves stones one by one.
+The program creates standard SGF file, but, obviously, it cannot reproduce an actual game flow and just saves stones one by one.

 Please note that this is not an AI system, but a "good old" algorythmic program.
 I couldn't manage to build an AI due to lack of time and compexity of the task, so it relies on computer vision algorithms to do the job.
 In particular, this means that correct board recognition is highly dependent on correct parameters set by end user, so even small changes could improve or reduce results.